Activate and Use Air Gestures on Samsung Galaxy Note 3

 Tips, Tricks & Warnings

-- If your device is not registering gestures, ensure that the front sensor is not obstructed, and that you are performing the gestures at around one hands width from the sensor, or about three inches (7 centimeters).
+- If your device is not registering gestures, ensure that the front sensor is not obstructed and that you are performing the gestures at around one hand width from the sensor, or about three inches (7 centimeters).

 - Further functionality may be added in the future with more app support and additional gestures

 - This article is part of our Samsung Galaxy Note3 category.
 For more helpful articles, please visit our page on Use Samsung Galaxy Note 3